jakartaee/jakarta.ee/content/committees/specification/operations/index.md

         in the [Eclipse Project
         Handbook](https://www.eclipse.org/projects/handbook/#pmi-commands-iplog).

-    -   After the PRs are reviewed and approved, contact the EMO to initiate the official release review by sending an email to
+    -   After the PRs are sufficiently reviewed and approved, contact the EMO to initiate the official release review ballot by sending an email to
         <emo@eclipse.org>.
+The `final` and `ballot` labels should be added to the PRs (removing the `draft` label, if it exists).

-9. When the ballot request PRs are approved, release staged artifacts to Maven Central.
-Advice on this can be found [MavenReleaseScript](https://wiki.eclipse.org/MavenReleaseScript).
+9. When the ballot request PRs are approved, the Specification Project releases the staged artifacts to Maven Central.
+Advice on this can be found in this [MavenReleaseScript](https://wiki.eclipse.org/MavenReleaseScript).

+1. A specification committee member adds a comment on the main PR with the "ballot completion" section of [this checklist](https://github.com/jakartaee/specification-committee/blob/master/spec_finalization_checklist.md).
+Also, the `approved` label is added to both PRs (leaving the `final` and `ballot` labels).

+1. The Specification Version TCK needs to be promoted by a member of the specification committee.
+Advice on this process can be found in this [TCK promotion README](https://github.com/jakartaee/specification-tools/tree/master/promotion).

+After the release review has completed successfully, the Specification Version PR needs to be updated with the official ballot results by either the EMO or the specification committee.
+The ballot update can be performed either on the original PR or a subsequent PR, whichever is most efficient.
-After the release review has completed successfully, the final release needs to be promoted to maven central.
-The specification committee will promote the specification project to jakarta.ee by merging the associated PR into the Jakarta EE Specification Committee project repository.
+The specification committee will promote the specification project to jakarta.ee by merging the associated PRs into the [Jakarta EE Specifications project repository](https://github.com/jakartaee/specifications).

 Links: <https://github.com/jakartaee/jakarta.ee>,
 <https://gohugo.io/documentation/>